 Our identity and access management (IAM) solutions allow organisations to meet the evolving needs around cloud applications and mobile devices by enabling secure access to online resources and protecting the digital interactions of employees, partners, and customers with market-leading strong authentication and digital signing products.

 An Application Programming Interface is a set of subroutine definitions, protocols, and tools for building application software.
 It defines methods of communication between various software components.

-The European Banking Authority is an independent EU Authority that works to ensure effective and consistent prudential regulation and supervision across the European banking sector.
-Its overall objectives are to maintain financial stability in the EU and safeguard the integrity, efficiency, and orderly functioning of the banking sector.
+The European Banking Authority is an independent EU Authority that ensures effective and consistent prudential regulation and supervision across the European banking sector.
+Its overall objectives are to maintain financial stability in the EU and safeguard the banking sector's integrity, efficiency, and orderly functioning.